conda-forge/conda-forge.github.io/src/user/how_to_get_help.rst

-How to reach out to us
+How to get help in conda-forge
 ==============================

 You could connect with us via **Gitter, GitHub Issues or Mailing List**.